UMi Touch Test - Smartphone

 In the first hands-on I initially felt the UMi Touch as quite powerful.
 With a weight of well 200g, the new UMi smartphone is comparatively heavy.
 Despite the metal back, the smartphone sits well in the hand and leaves a valuable impression.

 Regarding the processing, there are also some criticisms.
 Unfortunately, the Home button on my test device sits a bit diagonally in the front.
 In addition, the completion of the metal back is not processed properly.
 Here was my UMi Touch a small protruding gap, but only visually affected the device.

-The display of the UMi Touch has a diagonal of 5.5 inches.
-Installed is a Full HD display of an unspecified manufacturer, which dissolves with 1920 × 1080 pixels.
+The UMi Touch display has a diagonal of 5.5 inches.
+A Full HD display from an unspecified manufacturer is installed, which has a resolution of 1920x1080 pixels.
 The pixel density is 400 PPI.
-On the surface, the touch uses so-called 2.5D Curved Glass, which creates slightly rounded edges.
-The user manual for the UMi Touch also mentions Gorilla Glass 3 from Corning, which is particularly break-proof and scratch-resistant.
-To what extent that corresponds to the truth I could not understand.
-Particularly with UMi one should note that often hardly verifiable specifications are mentioned, which did not come true in the end.
+On the surface, the touch uses so-called 2.5D curved glass, which creates slightly rounded edges.
+The UMi Touch operating instructions also mention Gorilla Glass 3 from Corning, which is particularly unbreakable and scratch-resistant.
+To what extent this is true I could not understand.
+With UMi in particular, you should note that often there are hardly verifiable specifications that ultimately have not turned out to be true.

 The color representation of the display is good.
 The colors do not look too overdriven and are presented in a pleasant way.
 The viewing angle stability is also good.
 Colors will remain depending on how you tend to get the smartphone.
 Even the font remains legible from every angle.
 The maximum display brightness is average.
 In direct and strong sunlight, the display was barely readable.